YosepRA/crustecan-warrior-ui/checklist.md

 - Fetch error handling.
 Don't leave the user hanging.
 Of course, we need to put RTK Query's behavior in mind.
 - Incorrect Mongo ID pattern.
   The server will crash for instance when it was given an incorrect Mongo ID, e.g. More than 12 digits.
+- Multiple seat order cards spacing.
+Use margin bottom.
+- There is a semicolon on Overview components' loading state.
+Delete it.